-I had the idea when my eldest was a baby, as I wanted a site that would tell me cool stuff I could do, and parent-friendly places I could go.
-But I couldn’t find anything right in London.
-Then I came up with the name ‘Babes about Town’, but I sat on it until my youngest was born.
-Finally, I launched my blog when Jed was about to turn one.
-You can read more on my ABOUT page.
+When my eldest was a baby, I longed for a site that would tell me cool stuff I could do as a new parent.
+I came up with the idea and name for ‘Babes about Town’, but I sat on it until my youngest was about to turn one.
+You can read more about Our Story HERE.

-After years of blogging, I’m lucky to command three to four figures per campaign.
-However, I’m very picky with collaborations and blogging has never been my full-time gig.
-I’m also a writer (TV, freelance, currently working on a book and a novel) and media consultant.
-I like to say that I ‘make a life’ with my blog, as it brings me and my family so many opportunities (including a side income) that we might never have had otherwise.
+After years of blogging, I’m lucky to command decent fees per campaign.
+However, I’m super picky with collaborations and blogging has never been my full-time gig.
+I’m also an author, screenwriter and creative consultant.
+I like to say that I ‘make a life’ with my blog, as it brings me and my family so many rewarding opportunities.

 Just start.
 Don’t overthink it.
-Your blog will evolve as you go, so if you have a strong idea and a drive to tell your story (whether through words, pictures, recipes or whatever motivates you), then do it.
-If you would like extra help, I run blogging workshops with MOTHERS AND SHAKERS.
-We’ve also got a 30-Day online Blogging Course for beginners, that you can do at your own speed.
-Learn more HERE.
+Your blog will evolve as you go.
+If you have a strong idea and a drive to tell a story (whether through words, pictures, recipes or whatever motivates you), then do it.
+If you would like extra help, I offer training for bloggers through MOTHERS AND SHAKERS.

 Sorry, not at this time.